-We consent to the inclusion by reference in this Registration Statement on Form F-1 (Amendment No. 2) of our report dated March 10, 2023 except for Note 10 which is dated April 21, 2023 with respect to the audited financial statements of Genesis Unicorn Capital Corp. (the "Company") for the year ended December 31, 2022 and for the period from February 23, 2021 (inception) through December 31, 2021.
+We consent to the inclusion by reference in this Registration Statement on Form F-1 (Amendment No. 1) of our report dated March 10, 2023 with respect to the audited financial statements of Genesis Unicorn Capital Corp. (the "Company") for the year ended December 31, 2022 and for the period from February 23, 2021 (inception) through December 31, 2021.
 Our report contains an explanatory paragraph regarding the Company's ability to continue as a going concern.